You are here

 The space that might witness the most activity, however, is not a room but Stephanie’s closet, a capacious sanctuary carved out of found space under the raised roof.
 The master suite is truly Stephanie’s inner sanctum.
 Enlivened with personality through unexpected pairings of textures and materials, the room is as moody, cloistered, and dramatic as a vintage haute couture gown.
 Sweeping curtains of raw silk hang from industrial hardware.

 Stephanie believes that living apart from the hustle and bustle of the industry affords more leeway for creativity when designing.
 She also maintains that there is inspiration in the moment—anything can inspire the next collection.
 “My home is my anchor and my blank canvas,” says Stephanie.
 “It allows me to be me.”

-Photography by Colleen Duffley
+Photography: Colleen Duffley

-Interior Designers: Paige Sumblin Schnell and Anna Kay Porch, Tracery, 72 Main St., Rosemary Beach, FL 32461; 850/231-6755, traceryinteriors.com.
+Interior Design: Paige Sumblin Schnell and Anna Kay Porch, Tracery, 72 Main St., Rosemary Beach, FL 32461; 850/231-6755, traceryinteriors.com.

 Paint (“Ozark Shadows, #AC-26, changing percentages for varying intensities): Benjamin Moore & Co., 888/236-6667, benjaminmoore.com.

 Chandelier: Bohlert-Massey Interiors, 850/231-3940, bohlertmassey.com.